vseryakov/backendjs/README.md

     The following parameters can be used:
     - `prefix` - must be provided, defines the namescape where the file is stored
     - `name` - name of the file, required
-    - `_name` - name of the property that contaibs the file contents, for use with JSON or defines the name of the file attribute for multipart upload
+    - `_name` - name of the property that contains the file contents, for use with JSON or defines the name of the file attribute for multipart upload
     - `_tm` - append the current timestamp to the file name
     - `_ext` - extention to be assign to the file, otherwise the actual extension from the file name is used